Easy French Press Coffee

 - Grind the beans.
 The best type of grinder is a burr grinder.
 Set the grinder on coarse and grind about two to three tablespoons of beans.

 - Add the hot water to the ground coffee.
-Give it a stir and allow to set for about 4 minutes.
+Give it a stir and allow it to sit for about 4 minutes.

 - Press the plunger down slowly until it reaches the bottom.